Boston I-751 Lawyer for Removal of U.S. Residency Conditions

 What Is an I-751 Petition?

-An I-751 petition is necessary to remove the conditions from a U.S. Conditional Residency (valid for 2 years) obtained through marriage to a US.
-Citizen or legal permanent resident, or through a step-parent in some situations.
+An I-751 petition is necessary to remove the conditions from a U.S. Conditional Residency (valid for 2 years) obtained through marriage to a U.S. Citizen or legal permanent resident, or through a step-parent in some situations.
+Submitting an I-751 is a requirement for those under conditional residency status in order to remain legally in the U.S. and failure to submit a timely I-751 petition can result in the loss of your U.S. residency status.

 Who Is Required to Remove Conditions on their U.S. residency?

-Those who have been properly granted conditional residence through their marriage to a U.S. citizen or legal permanent resident or through a step-parent, and in some situations their dependent children.
+Those who have been properly granted conditional residence through their marriage to a U.S. citizen or legal permanent resident or through a step-parent, and in some situations their dependent children, are required to apply to remove conditions on their U.S. residency before their conditional residency expires.

 If the dependent children were granted conditional residence at the same time as the parent or within 90 days of the parent obtaining conditional residency, they may be included in the same I-751 petition as the parent.
 On the other hand, if the dependent children acquired the conditional residency later, or if the conditional resident parent is deceased, then each dependent child must file a separate I-751 petition.